JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Normally withing D&A, you will have a rol to understand `the what` and figure our `the how` to get there.

 The closer you are to the product/leadership team, the closer you will/should see `the why`.

+And definitely, despite working with a laptop, the D&A jobs are quite different to the development jobs.

+> Why would have devs created ORMs to avoid writing SQL queries if not so?

 {{< cards cols="2" >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/big-data-tools-for-data-analytics/" title="Big Data Analytics| Post  ↗" >}}